 Predicting Future Conditions

-When running a Treatment Set or Works Plan, Horizons begins by resampling the surveyed condition data into fixed-length subsections (determined by the Treatment Set).
-This improves data processing efficiency and makes it possible for Horizons to analyse different survey types with varying resolutions.
+When you run a Treatment Set or Works Plan, condition survey data is resampled into fixed-length subsections (as defined in the Treatment Set).
+This improves processing efficiency and lets CausewayOne Asset Strategy analyse different survey types with varying resolutions.

-Horizons can then predict the future condition of each subsection (if left untreated) by extrapolating from historic data or applying a user-defined curve.
+The future condition of each subsection (if left untreated) is then extrapolated from historic data or a user-defined curve.
+This is performed for each consecutive year of a Works Plan.

-For each Condition Parameter, the last known value is obtained from the most recent survey data available for the subsection.
-Horizons then calculates a deterioration curve for the parameter, based on the trend of all its historical values on that subsection.
-Alternatively, you can define a non-historical deterioration curve.
-This can be linear, quadratic, based on useful life, or fully customised with each point of the curve defined manually.
+For each Condition Parameter, the last known value is taken from the most recent survey data available for the subsection.
+By default, a deterioration curve is calculated for the parameter from the trend of all historical values on that subsection.
+Alternatively, you can define a non-historical deterioration curve: linear, quadratic, useful life or fully custom.

 Per Asset Group